 Even though a lot of Japanese people can’t speak English, you’ll be able to get by simply by pointing to pictures and using hand movements.

-For the transportation system, there are English translations, as well as Korean, Chinese, and something else, I believe.
+For the transportation system, there are English translations, as well as Korean, and Chinese.

 You put a certain amount on it, and if you don’t use it all, you can get it refunded at the end of your trip.

 I spent around $20 a day.
 Keep in mind that doesn’t include accommodations.

 My spending was so low because I took the train and only did free things.